bobleesj/learn-swift-with-bob/course/introduction/course-overview.md

 # Course Overview
-Welcome to Learn Swift with Bob.
+Welcome to [Learn Swift with Bob](https://udemy.com/learn-swift-with-bob/).
 You've made the right choice.
 You won't regret the decision to embark the journey with me.
 Before you and I jump into the lessons, let us go through the prerequisites, table of content, and course expectation.

 ## Prerequisites
 This course is designed for Swift intermediate.
 So, I won't cover the basics.
-Please visit learnSwiftwithBob.com and go to prerequisites.
+Please visit [learnSwiftwithBob.com](https://learnSwiftwithBob.com) and go to prerequisites.
 You will find a list of items you are expected to know.
 There is a YouTube video for each concept, so if you ever get stuck, you can always learn and come back.
 In a nutshell, you should be already be familiar with `switch`, `else-if`, basic `enums`, `function`, and what it means to initialize properties.
-So, please go through the list first.

 #### Variables and Constants
 ```swift